-§ 23-17.8-9 Duties of the directors of the department of health and the department of mental health, retardation, and hospitals.
+§ 23-17.8-9.
+Duties of the directors of the department of health and the department of behavioral healthcare, developmental disabilities and hospitals.

-The directors of the department of health and the department of mental health, retardation and hospitals or their designee shall:
+The directors of the department of health and the department of behavioral healthcare, developmental disabilities and hospitals or their designee shall:

 (1) Immediately notify the attorney general or his or her designee upon receipt of an oral or written report made pursuant to § 23-17.8-2;